 If you’re a SaaS provider, you know that sub-second application response time is an important but often unrealized goal.
 Latency is a critical requirement in the remote working scenario, and research has consistently shown that an application response time of over 1 second will cause an interruption in the user’s flow of thought, and a delay of about 10 seconds will result in the abandonment of the task.

-The problem with slow application response time usually come from the Internet Backbone problem.
+The problem with slow application response time usually comes from the Internet Backbone problem.
 The Internet backbone is made up of many large Network Service Providers that interconnect with each other.
 These large networks charge Internet Service Providers (ISPs) to transport data packets long distances.

 Within the Internet Backbone, all traffic is treated equally, and so ISPs maximize profitability by minimizing the cost of sending traffic.
 Least cost routing is the process of selecting the path traffic will take along the Internet Backbone based on the lowest cost, not on best performance.